 (a) Duty of Attorney.
 An attorney who in another jurisdiction (1) is disbarred, suspended, or otherwise disciplined, (2) resigns from the bar while disciplinary or remedial action is threatened or pending in that jurisdiction, (3) is transferred to disability inactive status or an equivalent status in that jurisdiction, or (4) is subject to a remedial order entered in that jurisdiction shall inform Bar Counsel promptly of the discipline, resignation, inactive status, or remedial order.

-(b) Petition in Court of Appeals.
-Upon receiving and verifying information from any source that in another jurisdiction an attorney has been disciplined or transferred to disability inactive status, or an equivalent status, or is subject to a remedial order entered in that jurisdiction, Bar Counsel may file a Petition for Disciplinary or Remedial Action in the Court of Appeals pursuant to Rule 19-721 (a)(2).
+(b) Petition in Supreme Court.
+Upon receiving and verifying information from any source that in another jurisdiction an attorney has been disciplined or transferred to disability inactive status, or an equivalent status, or is subject to a remedial order entered in that jurisdiction, Bar Counsel may file a Petition for Disciplinary or Remedial Action in the Supreme Court pursuant to Rule 19-721 (a)(2).
 A certified copy of the disciplinary or remedial order shall be attached to the Petition.

 (d) Temporary Suspension of Attorney.

 (1) Show Cause Order.
-When the petition and disciplinary or remedial order demonstrate that an attorney has been disbarred or suspended, is currently suspended from practice pending a final order of a court in another jurisdiction, or has been transferred to disability inactive status based on incapacity in another jurisdiction, the Court of Appeals shall order that the attorney, within 15 days from the date of the order, show cause in writing why the attorney should not be suspended from the practice of law or transferred to disability inactive status immediately until the further order of the Court of Appeals.
+When the petition and disciplinary or remedial order demonstrate that an attorney has been disbarred or suspended, is currently suspended from practice pending a final order of a court in another jurisdiction, or has been transferred to disability inactive status based on incapacity in another jurisdiction, the Supreme Court shall order that the attorney, within 15 days from the date of the order, show cause in writing why the attorney should not be suspended from the practice of law or transferred to disability inactive status immediately until the further order of the Supreme Court.
 The show cause order shall be served in accordance with Rule 19-723.